silverriver/Stylized_Dialog/README.md

 ## Citation

-Please cite our paper if your find this repo useful :)
+Please cite our paper if you find this repo useful :)

 ```
 @inproceedings{zheng2021stylized,